OpenTermsArchive/contrib-versions/Quora/Privacy Policy.md

 **_Anonymous Posts_** .
 You may post certain content anonymously, including questions and answers.
 In such event, your name is not displayed along with the content, and Quora does not associate such content with your user ID and other profile data.
 For further information see _how anonymity works on Quora._

 **_Your Content_** .
 You may edit or delete the answers that you post at any time.
 Any questions you have posted may remain on the Quora Platform and be edited by other users.
-Any deleted content will be removed from third party sites from which it has been shared via Quora’s standard sharing features. however we have no control over deletions or changes to your content if it has been shared manually by others.
+Any deleted content will be removed from third-party sites from which it has been shared via Quora’s standard sharing features. however we have no control over deletions or changes to your content if it has been shared manually by others.
 When you make edits to your content, other users will be able to see the history of those edits in your profile activity and on content edit logs.

 **_Adult Content_** .
 In your profile’s privacy settings, you can elect whether to receive adult content.